-So, then, can you give your fuzzy companion a bite of your peanut butter and jelly sandwich?
+Avoid Giving Your Dog Parts of Your Peanut Butter and Jelly SandwichesCan you give your pup a bite of your peanut butter and jelly sandwich?
 The safest answer to that is “no.” As long as you’ve made sure there’s no xylitol in the peanut butter, it won’t hurt your friend.
 But the jelly might.
 Not only is there a lot of sugar in jams, jellies, and preserves, but the fruits themselves can harm your dog.
-Grapes, for instance, can be dangerous to dogs.
+Grapes, for instance, are dangerous to dogs.
 Some spreads may also contain the toxic Xylitol.
 It’s safest to give your dog his peanut butter plain.
 He’ll enjoy it just the same.

 Peanut allergies and dogs

 Fortunately, peanut allergies are very rare in dogs.
 But every dog is an individual, so there’s always a chance of allergy.
 If you’re concerned, give your dog just a very small taste of peanut butter the first time or two.
 Signs of allergies can include: severe itching; swelling, particularly around his eyes or muzzle; hives or small areas of swelling; vomiting and/or diarrhea; rapid or difficult breathing; or collapse.
 If your dog exhibits any of these symptoms, get him medical treatment at once.